 SENSI PRODUCTS TO THE RESCUE

 Sensi has a number of cannabis-based products which can be used to treat the symptoms of migraines and headaches.
-Sensi Caps 25:1 CBD Softgels and Sensi Chew CBD Platinum are both excellent sources of CBD to treat pain without any psychoactive effects.
+For example, Sensi Caps 25:1 CBD Softgels and Sensi Chew CBD Platinum are both excellent sources of CBD to treat pain without any psychoactive effects.
 For greater relief with mild psychoactive effects, Sensi offers Sensi Chew CBD Gold with a 1:1 ratio of THC and CBD.
-For a full THC experience Sensi Chew Sativa (daytime), Sensi Chew Hybrid (anytime), and Sensi Chew Indica (nighttime) are all great options depending on when medication is needed.
+Or, for a full THC experience Sensi Chew Sativa (daytime), Sensi Chew Hybrid (anytime), and Sensi Chew Indica (nighttime) are all great options depending on when medication is needed.
 If headache pain is keeping you awake at night Sensi Chew Insomnia THC and Sensi Chew Insomnia Plus CBD are both infused with melatonin to help ease pain and drift users off to sleep.
 These products and more can be found at sensiproducts.com

 After trying several products for my chronic sleep disorder and headaches, Sensi Chew Gold hit the mark for both conditions.
 I take one dose an hour before bedtime for dependable, solid sleep.
-I do the same for headache relief.
+And do the same for headache relief.
 I also use Sensi Chew energy on a daily basis as a micro-dose for improved concentration.
 All of the products are clean, balanced and consistently dosed.
 I recommend these products to anyone exploring heath benefits.” – Faith

 “Love this for migraine relief!
 Taste good and helps me sleep.
 I started with 1/2 but during a bad migraine I I take a whole.” – Musty